Pilates Foundation for Health & Wellness Professionals

 Please review our Refund Policy before registering for a program (may not apply to Licensee territories).All fees are in U.S. dollars.

-Graduation requirements for the Mat Program are:
+Graduation requirements should you choose to pursue the Mat Program are:

 - Attendance of all Modules

-- Pass the Final Exam (Online)
+- Pass the online Written Final Exam

 - Observation: minimum 15 Hours (50% can be completed via Pilates Interactive)